When Large Language Models are Reliable for Judging Empathic Communication: Discussion

-While LLMs' annotations match experts' more closely than crowdworkers' annotations, we find some evidence that crowdworkers' ratings of empathic quality is more closely aligned with perceived empathy by people seeking support than experts.
+While LLMs' annotations match experts' more closely than crowdworkers' annotations, we find some superficial evidence that crowdworkers' ratings of empathic quality are more closely aligned with support-seekers’ self-reported perceptions of empathy.
 Specifically, for six of the nine sub-components in the Perceived Empathy dataset where self-report data are available, crowd annotations align more closely with participants' ratings of perceived empathy (median $\kappa_w$ = 0.33) compared to expert annotations (median $\kappa_w$ = 0.11).
-However, this alignment may reflect systematic rating inflation from social desirability bias affecting both support-seekers and crowdworkers, creating artificial similarity in their ratings rather than meaningful overlap in their assessments of empathic ability.
-Figure~\ref{fig:selfvsothers} in the Supplemental Information illustrates the distribution of self-reported, expert, and crowd ratings for these sub-components.
+However, this apparent alignment is an arifact of systematic rating inflation as both support-seekers' and crowdworkers' responses tend to cluster at the higher end of the Likert scale.
+This pattern is consistent with social desirability bias, creating artificial similarity in ratings rather than meaningful overlap in their assessments of empathic ability.
+Careful analysis using Kendall's $\tau_B$, which better accounts for ties and focuses on whether two groups order responses similarly, illustrates that the alignment is driven by these inflated ratings rather than an ordinal difference (see Appendix Figure~\ref{fig:selfvsothers}).
 Furthermore, support-seekers in this dataset often preferred AI-generated responses over human-written ones~\cite{yin2024ai}, suggesting that the qualities they prefer in a supportive response may be more nuanced than what is captured by their immediate self-reflection or by crowd evaluations.